 1) Only show a small segment of a privately owned video in your class to illustrate a lesson, as part of the Fair Use laws (Title 17, Section 107, U. S. Code, Copyright.gov).
 Avoid showing an entire video of copyrighted material, as this constitutes a public performance of it and is prohibited by law.
 Use a Fair Use checklist to determine the purpose, nature, amount, and effect of the media use for educational purposes.

-Short-term, one time use– Place your videos on course reserves for checkout by students in the library for one semester only to meet spontaneous use requirements.
+2) Place your videos on course reserves for checkout by students in the library for one semester only to meet spontaneous requirements.
 Fill out the necessary paperwork with the library at the circulation desk for course reserves.
-If a student does not have a VHS or DVD player, they can check out one on a TV cart to take to a study room in the library for viewing.
+If a student does not have a VHS or DVD player, they may be able to check out one on a TV cart to take to a study room in the library for viewing.
 Meanwhile, place a request order with the purchasing librarian for the library reserves.
 See solution # 4.

-4. Purchase institution-wide license of media object– There is an option for the library to purchase DVD formats to include in their collection.
-Contact your library liaison and the purchasing agent for the library to learn more about this option.
+4) There is an option for the library to purchase DVD formats for multiperson use to include in their collection.
+Contact the purchasing agent in your school’s library to learn more about this option.